constructorfleet/Deepthought-Schema/README.md

 I have always been drawn to software architectural design.
 I also am one of those blatantly guilty of focusing on code, not the documentation - and if you know me, I'm lazy.
-I don't write a lot of APIs, which seems to be the focus of GraphQL - but the idea of schema-first, validated, self-describing resonated with me.
-Take Ansible, with well-defined YAML formatted documentation, the ArgSpec must still be implemented; allowing for implementation/documentation to divergence.
+I don't write a lot of APIs, which seems to be the focus of GraphQL and Swagger - but the idea of schema-first, validated, self-describing... resonated with me.
+Take Ansible, with well-defined
+YAML formatted documentation, the ArgSpec must still be implemented; allowing for divergence in implementation and documentation.

-The goal here is to create a specification that is simple, scalable and consistent enough for non-developers to maintain; A specification that can drive human-readable documentation.
-Automatically generate descriptive and meaningful classes in almost any language.
-Testing is a natural consequence of the specification and constraints therein.
+The goal here is to create a specification that is simple, scalable and consistent enough for non-developers to maintain.
+A specification that can drive and generate human-readable documentation (Swagger).
+Automatically generate descriptive and meaningful classes in almost any language (GraphQL).
+Testing is a natural consequence of the specification and constraints therein (TTD).

 Is this complete?
 Not by a long shot.
 If you see the benefit, join me!
 Because, for me, this will completely change how I approach software development.